Welcome to Fear No Film 2023! Fear No Film, in essence, means fear no filmMAKER nor filmmaker's VISION.

 And, film is just one of 50+ art forms happening simultaneously.
 The Utah Arts Festival is one of the largest, most culturally rich artistic showcases in the western United States.
 The works celebrated at the festival stretch well beyond the borders of Utah, exposing over 70,000 festival-goers to a diverse collection of contemporary yet traditional, challenging yet accessible, thought provoking yet fun range of works over four frenetic days every June.

 The Fear No Film Festival aims to celebrate a similar range of artistic excellence.
-Over 60 international short films will be screened with non-cash awards awarded by a Grand Jury, the Utah Arts Festival, and by an audience vote.
+Over 50 international short films will be screened with non-cash awards awarded by a Grand Jury, the Utah Arts Festival, and by audience voting.

 YOU GET THE IDEA.
-This is an extremely filmmaker friendly festival with an award system that awards individual accomplishments via an audience and a Grand Jury vote.
+This is an extremely filmmaker friendly festival with an award system that honors individual accomplishments via an Audience and a Grand Jury vote.

 Fear No Film Festival (FNF) is a unique short film festival which is part of the greater Utah Arts Festival (UAF).
 Film is one of dozens of artistic mediums happening simultaneously.
 Film screenings are shorter than stand-alone film festivals, and we do NOT have Q and A's after our screenings.
 The Utah Arts Festival is a blast, by the way.

-FNF accepts short films and videos of any genre regardless of the year of production.
+FNF accepts short films and videos of any genre.

 TERMS AND CONDITIONS